ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   Italics - `*Italics*`
 -   Numbered list - `1.
 Numbered list`
 -   Bulleted list - `* Bulleted list`
--   Absolute URL links - `<Absolute URI link>` (For more details on the markdown syntax for absolute URL links, refer [Autolinks in CommonMark](https://spec.commonmark.org/0.30/#autolink))
+-   Absolute URL links - `<Absolute URI link>` (For more details on the markdown syntax for absolute URL links, see [Autolinks in CommonMark](https://spec.commonmark.org/0.30/#autolink))

 _Configurations on Tiptap to support only absolute links_:

 By installing the [link extension](https://tiptap.dev/api/marks/link) mark from Tiptap and initialize the `Links` with the following configurations:

-1. Set regular expression in [validate](https://tiptap.dev/api/marks/link#validate) field to allow `HTTP` and `HTTPS` URL to support only absolute URL links in the editor.
+1. Set regular expression in [validate](https://tiptap.dev/api/marks/link#validate) field to support only `HTTP` and `HTTPS` absolute links in the editor.
-2. Set [openOnClick](https://tiptap.dev/api/marks/link#open-on-click) to `false`, to restrict the user opening a link in the editor on click.
+2. Set [openOnClick](https://tiptap.dev/api/marks/link#open-on-click) to `false`, to restrict the user opening a link from the editor by clicking.
 User can open the link only by
-    `Right-click >> Open link in new tab`.
+    `Right-click >> Open link in new tab` from the editor.
 3. Set [autoLink](https://tiptap.dev/api/marks/link#autolink) to `true`, to add the valid link automatically when typing.
 4. Set [linkOnPaste](https://tiptap.dev/api/marks/link#link-on-paste) to `false` which will replace the current selection in the editor with the URL.
-If it is `true`, adding a link to the selection will add the link behind the word.
+If it is `true`, adding a link to the selection will add the link behind the word which is not supported for the initial pass.

 The `nimble-rich-text-viewer` will be responsible for converting the input markdown string to HTML Fragments with the help of `prosemirror-markdown` parser, which is then converted to HTML string and rendered into the component to view all rich text content.

 _Implementation details for supporting absolute link:_

-For the `nimble-rich-text-viewer` component, we will set up the `link` mark in the Prosemirror schema as shown below, allowing links in the component to open either in a new tab or in the same tab.
+For the `nimble-rich-text-viewer` component, we will set up the `link` mark in the Prosemirror schema as below, allowing links in the component to open either in a new tab or in the same tab.
+Here is the default [link configuration](https://github.com/ProseMirror/prosemirror-markdown/blob/b7c1fd2fb74c7564bfe5428c7c8141ded7ebdd9f/src/schema.ts#L138C5-L148C6) from the `prosemirror-markdown` package for the comparison with the newly updated configuration.

 ```js
 link: {